KHMD/profiles/_members/adityavenky.md

 1. KMUN Moderator App - Contributed ideas and code to the Moderator application developed for KMUN along with Sriram Desai, Arjun Rao and Gautam Padiyar (June 2015)

-2. Bash for Windows - Co-created the interactive Linux Terminal and GUI which quite simply, teaches you the basic commands for Linux (September 2015- Jan 2016) with Gautam Padiyar.
+2. Bash for Windows - Co-created the interactive Linux Terminal and GUI which quite simply, teaches you the basic commands for Linux terminal (September 2015- Jan 2016) with Gautam Padiyar.

 3. Worked on XLR8 : Building an RC Bot which traverses a certain track in the least amount of time.
 Failed to completely make it work.
 (August 2016)